-For the fiscal year ende d December 31, 2018 ☐ TRANSITION REPORT UNDER SECTION 1934 N 13 OR 15(d) OF THE SECURITIES ACT OF FOR THE TRANSITION P ERIOD FROM TO Commission file nu umber 001-14775 DMC Glo (Exact name of Registrant a Delaware 84-0608431 (State of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 5405 Spine Road, Boul (Address of principal executive (303) 665 (Registrant's telephone num Securities registered pursua nt to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$.05 Par Value The Nasdaq Global Select Market Indicate by check mark if the registrant is a well-known seas Yes □ No ⊠ oned issuer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required to fill obligations under those sections.
-Yes $\ \square$ No $\ \boxtimes$ e reports pursuant to Section 13 or 15(d) of the Act from their Indicate by check mark whether the registrant: (1) has filed Securities Exchange Act of 1934 during the preceding 12 months file such reports), and (2) has been subject to such filing requirem the registrant was required to submit and post such files).
+For the fis scal year ended Decemb er 31, 2019 ☐ TRANSITION REPORT UNDE R SECTION 13 OR 15(d) OF THE SECURITIES ACT OF FOR THE TR FOR THE TRANSITION PERIOD FROM TO Commission file number 001-14775 MC Global In Delaware 84-0608431 (State of Incorporation or Organization) (I.R.S.
+Employer Identification No.) vay, Suite 300, Broomfie cipal executive offices, in (Registrant's (303) 665-5700 telephone number, includ ing area code) Securities reg istered pursuant to Section on 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$.05 Par Value BOOM The Nasdaq Global Select Market Indicate by check mark if the registrant is a wee Yes □ No ⊠ ll-known seasoned issuer r, as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not obligations under those sections.
+Yes \square No \boxtimes required to file reports p ursuant to Section 13 or 15(d) of the Act from their ling 12 months (or for su s required to be filed by Section 13 or $15(d)$ of the ch shorter period that the registrant was required to e past 90 days.
+Yes \boxtimes No \square the registrant was required to submit and post such files).
 Yes $\ lacktriangledown$ No $\ lacktriangledown$